RASPIAUDIO/Simple_Bluetooth_Speaker_ESP32/README.md

 - Select Toll-ESP32 Sketch data upload this will upload the wav files use by the programmable
 - Upload

+# Factory test
+- To trigger the factory test move the file testToDo in the data directory, then upload SPIFF data.

 #  To be done
-- Self test for the factory
 - Low battery warning
-- Issue with the volume in AUX mode